-“Hague Circle – International Forum for Steiner Waldorf Education” is the name of a charitable association within the meaning of Section 60ff of the Swiss Civil Code (ZGB).
+“Hague Circle – International Council for Steiner Waldorf Education” is the name of a charitable association within the meaning of Section 60ff of the Swiss Civil Code (ZGB).

 The registered office of the Association is located in Dornach / SO.

 a) The Association wishes to take cognizance of, accompany, promote and support worldwide the development of establishments and initiatives of early childhood and school education, as well as teacher training courses, working on the basis of Rudolf Steiner’s system of education.
 It wishes to strengthen and coordinate their collaboration worldwide and create appropriate structures for that purpose.

 b) The Association shall carry out or commission appropriate national and, above all, international events, educational studies and academic work, publish writings and collaborate with other entities.

 c) To this end the Association shall procure the required resources and create a suitable infrastructure.

 d) The Association shall not pursue a profit-making purpose and shall serve a charitable purpose.

 e) The Association shall be neutral in terms of party politics and religious denomination.